CentauriSoldier/Sim2D/README.md

 - OOP-based class system for built-in and custom objects
 - Makes Use of Autoplay Media Studio's WYSIWYG editor even for custom objects
 - Optional object **Pulse** action which allows for consistent, custom, timed events to occur on your objects (great for making LEDs, particle effects, moving images, etc.).
-- Serialization/Deserialization methods great for saving/loading game data.
+- Serialization/Deserialization methods (great for saving/loading game data).
 - Declaration of object as UI, Game Object or Effect left to user discretion allowing for creation of many types of custom objects.
 - Disabling of auto-draw and auto-poll for manual control (used for embedding objects within other objects)